 Public relations and inbound marketing are two hot keywords in the marketing industry.
 But what are they?
 What do they mean for your organization?
 And how can they work together to bring the most value to your business?

-For those not as familiar with these two facets of marketing, I will give you a quick rundown:
+For those not as familiar with these two facets of marketing, here's a quick rundown.

 According to the Public Relations Society of America, “Public relations is a strategic communication process that builds mutually beneficial relationships between organizations and their publics.”
 A public relations strategy can help increase awareness for an individual or an organization, it can help build relationships with the media, and it works to create or preserve a positive image.